A customer's lifetime value works backwards.

 1. Back in Stock: Allow customers to fill up a back-in-stock request.
 So, you can notify your customers about the restocking of products via email.

-2. Instagram Feed: Show off your followings and display the latest images of your Instagram Feed.
+2. Instagram Feed: Show off your followers and display the latest images of your Instagram Feed.

 Display your aesthetic Instagram feed on your Shopify store.

 Online visibility and the presence of a brand community are vital for eCommerce businesses.
 By displaying your Instagram feed, you can generate social proof by showing: